Germany urges WHO to hasten review of its handling of pandemic | Health

 Germany urges WHO to hasten review of its handling of pandemic

+Germany's health minister urged the World Health Organization (WHO) to speed up its review of how it has handled the coronavirus pandemic, apparently signaling Europe taking a tougher line on the United Nations body.

+Berlin, which holds the rotating presidency of the European Union, has so far largely shielded the Geneva-based organization from the most intense criticism by Washington, which wants to leave the WHO because of its alleged excessive closeness to China.
 But now Germany seems to be taking a more assertive position.
-Spahn told reporters he had discussed the review of the WHO's management of the crisis with its chief Tedros Adhanom Ghebreyesus twice over the last 20 days.

-"In both conversations, I encouraged him very clearly to launch this independent commission of experts and to expedite its launch," Spahn said.
+"When it comes to reappraising the work of the WHO during the crisis, I had the opportunity to talk to director general Tedros (Adhanom Ghebreyesus) on Tuesday in Paris as well as two weeks ago in Geneva, and in both conversations, I encouraged him very clearly to launch this independent commission of experts and to expedite its launch," Jens Spahn told a news conference in Berlin.
 The WHO said last week it was setting up an independent panel to review its handling of the COVID-19 pandemic and the response by governments.

 ALSO READ